rethinkdb/rethinkdb/src/jsproc/README.md

 - Killing the supervisor process won't kill the children.
 Idle workers will die when they try to get a new job from the supervisor, but the rethinkdb engine will probably continue oblivious.

-  (The supervisor *does* handle shut-down of the rethinkdb engine process correctly, by killing the worker processes and exiting.)
+(The supervisor *does* act correctly if the rethinkdb engine process dies; it kills the worker processes and exits.)